THURSDAY, AUGUST 13, 2015

 To ask is to subvert.
-The power of the growther system depends on its narratives being believed in.
-Once its lack of clothes is noted (when humans are forced to take note), support will pass away.
+The power of the growther system depends on its narratives being believed in [and paying dividend to stockholders].
+Once its lack of clothes is noted (when humans are forced to take note), when short-term profits fade, support will pass away.
 But until then, everyone 'knows' what feels good to believe and doubting verities is disconcerting, so only a few ask and are politely ignored until they "get over it."
 The media serves best (maximizes viewers) by telling us what we want to hear or at least must end any potentially troubling story on a positive spin.
 The media, including social, isn't valued just for the milk and cheese and profit it brings.

-To understand the corporate entities among us, imagine giant amoeboid creatures blobbing about the planet pursuing only the contingencies of profit.
+To understand the corporate entities among us, imagine giant amoeboid creatures blobbing about the planet pursuing only the contingencies of short-term profit for stockholders who elect their CEO.
 Amoeba are not noted for their intelligence.
-They blob about pursuing only the contingencies of eatable: Is this eatable?
+They blob about intentionally pursuing only the contingencies of eatable: Is this eatable?
 No, move away.
 Is this eatable?
 Yes, then subsume it.
 Something in the way?
 Blob around it...

 The internal biodynamics of an amoeba is quite complex, sophisticated, implying a high level of evolved intracellular intelligence, but in the world they just blob about engulfing what is eatable.
 Corporations are the same.
 The humans within the corporate body may be very clever apes, but basically the body corporate only responds to the opportunities of profit and avoidance of interference.
 Blaming corporations or getting angry with them gives them too much credit.
 They are inhuman.
 They are as predictable as amoeba.
 They will blob about the planet until all the energy and resources are used up.
-That there will be no tolerable planet to live on means nothing to amoeboid entities lacking foresight intelligence as only the short-term contingencies of profit matter.
+That there will be no tolerable planet to live on means nothing to amoeboid entities lacking foresight intelligence as only the short-term contingencies of profit for stockholders matter.